-Students arriving late are required to sign in at Student Reception and a late note is issued.
+Students arriving late are required to be signed in by their parents at Student Reception and a late note is issued.
 The register of attendance is updated by the Receptionist as required after roll folders are returned at the end of Devotions classes (9.15am).